donders-research-data-management/rdm-ontology-di/doc/help/faq/login-collection-roles.rst

 4.  **What is an ORCID-iD?**

     ORCID provides you with a unique individual and persistent digital identifier that enables you to connect research contributions and to share information on large scale with other researchers.
-You can login to the Radboud Data Repository using your ORCID-iD.
+You can login to the ${repositoryDescription} using your ORCID-iD.
 Read how to create and ORCID-iD on the webpage (https://orcid.org/).
-Note that you must set your ORCID account **e-mail settings** such that your e-mail address is shared with at least trusted parties (such as the Radboud Data Repository).
+Note that you must set your ORCID account **e-mail settings** such that your e-mail address is shared with at least trusted parties (such as the ${repositoryDescription}).
 This is required to verify your identity on the background.
 See also :ref:`this FAQ <faq-orcid-permissions>`.

 .. _faq-eduID:

 5.  **What is an eduID account?**

     EduID allows you to create a digital identity that can be used to access the repository (and other services connected to SURFconext).
-You can use Google+, LinkedIn, Facebook, Twitter or Microsoft account to login to the Donders Repository via eduID.
+You can use Google+, LinkedIn, Facebook, Twitter or Microsoft account to login to the ${repositoryDescription} via eduID.
 Read how to create an eduID account on the eduID webpage (https://eduid.nl/).

 .. _faq-multiple-user-profiles:

 6.  **Can I have multiple user profiles in the repository?**

     One person can have multiple user profiles in the repository, e.g. if that person has an account at multiple universities, or if that person uses both his academic account and his social account.
-If you log in to the Radboud Data Repository with different accounts, your profiles are likely to have access to different collections in different roles.
+If you log in to the ${repositoryDescription} with different accounts, your profiles are likely to have access to different collections in different roles.
 Different accounts from the same user cannot be linked.

 .. _faq-differences-between-roles: